Summary and Schedule

 Prerequisites

-Learners are expected to have been introduced to the material from the Unix Shell lesson, the Plotting and Programming in Python lesson, and the Version control with Git lesson.
+Learners are expected to have been introduced to the material from the Unix Shell lesson, the Plotting and Programming in Python lesson, and the Version Control with Git - incubator version with branches.

 Learners must install Python before the workshop starts.